doubledash-js/doubledash/docs/event.md

 ## on

 Add an event listener to a element that is not in the dom yet.
+The handler functions first parameter will have the property `delegateTarget`, which contains the delegated target.

 ```js
 __.event.on(element, eventName, selector, handler);